KusionStack/kusion/README.md

 # visit https://github.com/KusionStack/kusionup for more details
 kusionup install
 ```

+### Binary

+Download the latest release for your OS/Arch from the [release page](https://github.com/KusionStack/kusion/releases) and put the binary somewhere convenient.

 ### Docker

 Docker users can use the following commands to pull the latest image of the `kusion`: